qpdf/qpdf/manual/design.rst

 read all of them so it can check the ``/Prev`` key. ``QPDF`` class users may request the root object and the trailer dictionary specifically.
 The cross reference table is kept private.
-Objects may then be requested by number of by walking the object tree.
+Objects may then be requested by number or by walking the object tree.

 When a PDF file has a cross-reference stream instead of a cross-reference table and trailer, requesting the document's trailer